 You need to be careful when considering the feedback or advice you receive.
 A unique vision is sometimes hard to relay to others.
 You may need to adjust your approach and you may have several failures before you achieve your goal.
 The quote “Those who follow the crowd usually get lost in it” comes to mind.
 Take advice from others into account, but don’t follow it blindly.

-You may also receive feedback that hurts your pride.
+You may receive feedback that hurts your pride.
 This kind of feedback can be used as motivation to push yourself, or it can send you into a tailspin.
 The choice is up to you.

 12. Talk it through